-January - Sports Mania: A world of Science and Math - Take a scientific and mathematical journey through the world of baseball, football, basketbal and heocky.
+January - Sports Mania: A world of Science and Math - Take a scientific and mathematical journey through the world of baseball, football, basketbal and hockey.
 Students will find out what makes a curve ball curve, how goalies make saves, why basketball statsics are important, and so much more.

-February - Reflections of African American Writers - Words have helped change the way African Americans see themselves and how other see them.
+February - Reflections of African American Writers - Words have helped change the way African Americans see themselves and how others see them.
 The excerpts and learning activities in this inspiring supplement speak of family, home, school and other heritage themes.
 Excerpts include prose and poetry of Langston Hughes, Tom Morrison, Earnest Gaines, Nikki Glovanni and more.

 February - Random Acts of Kindness - Built around exceprts from, "Kid's Random Acts of Kindness," it encourages students to share their ideas about kindness and fosters camaraderie.